 Carl Gustav Jung's search for self

 In contrast to the Personal Unconscious, which refers to life experiences and gained wisdom secular to ones self, Jung believed that the Collective Unconscious is fused together with environmental factors that affect everyone in the world.
-Jung suggested the events and characters in world myths are archetypes which rise from our shared Collective Unconscious and his research in this field answered many problems not only in psychiatry, but in the sciences of anthropology, literature, archeology, philosophy and theological studies in the early 20th century.
+He suggested the events and characters in world myths are archetypes which rise from our shared Collective Unconscious and his research in this field answered many problems not only in psychiatry, but in the sciences of anthropology, literature, archeology, philosophy and theological studies in the early 20th century.

 The Cetus monster is commonly depicted as a serpentine fishlike creature with a long muzzle and sometimes with long ears, horns and legs instead of flippers.
-In Ancient Greek, the word kētos was Latinised as cetus (pl. cetea) and denotes a large fish, a whale, a shark, or a sea monster, and the term cetacean (whale) originates from this word, as does the name of the constellation Cetus.
+In Ancient Greek the word kētos was Latinized as cetus (pl. cetea) and denotes a large fish, a whale, a shark, or a sea monster, and the term cetacean (whale) originates from this word, as does the name of the constellation Cetus.

 World Serpent Archetype

 Orkney's Assipattle myth features a young man’s battle with the Stoor Worm (World Serpent) described as biting its own tail; a classic motif of mythology applied by many ancient cultures and collectively known today as ‘ouroboros’.
 Indigenous people of South America held that the waters at the edge of the world-disc were encircled by an anaconda biting its own tail and according to the medieval Yoga-kundalini Upanishad ‘ouroboros symbolism was used in the east to describe Kundalini energy flows “like a snake, coiled round upon herself she holds her tail in her mouth and lies resting half asleep as the base of the body”.